Continual Learning Through Introspection: Training Language Models to Generate Transferable Self-Knowledge via Reinforcement Learning

 Conclusion

 We have presented introspection as a trainable capability for language models: the ability to generate explicit, transferable artefacts that reconstruct internal states otherwise requiring multi-turn exchanges.
-Our two-phase pipeline—RL for introspection generation, SFT for introspection selection via recall—provides both a clear reward signal (introspection advantage) and a mechanism for compositional generalisation (sampling novel recombinations from the learned recall distribution).
-Preliminary experiments identify key challenges: meta-gaming from multi-turn correction, the difficulty of cross-question transfer, and the need for fine-grained cluster design.
+Our two-phase pipeline—RL for introspection generation with both winner and loser contributions, SFT for introspection selection via recall—provides both a clear reward signal (introspection advantage) and a mechanism for compositional generalisation (sampling novel recombinations from the learned recall distribution).
+Preliminary experiments on a winner-only, clustered-question variant identified key challenges: meta-gaming from multi-turn correction, the contrastive signal problem (winner reflections are post-hoc rationalisations that do not move weights), and low gradient-signal-to-compute ratio when training only on introspection tokens.
+These findings directly shaped the current training procedure, which incorporates loser-generated learning points and dense gradient signal across full trajectories.
 The core research questions remain open: can RL produce introspections that genuinely transfer across inputs, and can the SFT recall distribution produce composed introspections that exceed the sum of their parts?